Richard J. Chandler Composer Biography

 I’ve always been fascinated by the intricate dance of musical lines and how they interact, much like characters in a well-crafted story.
 My journey in music began with the saxophone, which I picked up at a young age.
 Early on, I had the privilege of learning from various mentors who profoundly shaped my musical outlook.

 As a performer, I’ve played in various ensembles and orchestras, and these experiences have greatly influenced my approach to composition.
-I understand the importance of writing music that is not only pleasing to the ear but also engaging for the musicians performing it.
-When musicians are excited about their parts, they play with more enthusiasm, making the music come alive for the audience.
-This philosophy drives me to create compositions where every part has something interesting to say.
+I understand the importance of writing music that is pleasing to the ear and engaging for the musicians performing it.

-I tend to focus more on the interplay of individual musical lines rather than solely relying on harmonic structures.
+I focus more on the interplay of individual musical lines rather than solely relying on harmonic structures.
 This approach likely stems from my background as a woodwind player, where the emphasis is often on melody and counterpoint.
 I enjoy creating separate lines that weave together in unexpected ways, much like characters in a novel whose interactions can surprise even the author.

-One of my ongoing goals is to write music that is both accessible and sophisticated.
-In addition to works that are typically performed by college and professional musicians, I create pieces that intermediate players can tackle, helping them grow as musicians while still being enjoyable to play.
+I endeavor to write music that is sophisticated and accessible.
+In addition to works that college and professional musicians typically perform, I create pieces that intermediate players can tackle, helping them grow as musicians while still being enjoyable to play.
+My most recent project is a collection of nine piano inventions, with many adapted as duets for various woodwind instruments.

 In collaboration with the poet, Lawrence Schug, I wrote a series of songs.